dmbarbour/awelon/doc/ExtensibleLiteralTypes.md

 * render the literal to a canvas (self-render?)
 * obtain a menu of commands and documentation
-* compute the final literal value
+* systematically distinguish updates from queries

+        queries in left     (query+0)
+        updates in right    (0+update)
+        dependent type: µP.[query → result | update → P]

+But it may be worth leaving these decisions to convention.

-Assuming we handled all that, what are the implications of a block model?
+Assuming we handle all that, what are the implications of a block model?

 1. Such a block must exist at the ABC layer.
 It will not contain AO words.
 This is useful for various desiderata and requirements:
   * interaction and updates will diverge from any dictionary